Are you able to travel to the UK and looking to start your studies in person in September?

 Interested?
 Email us for more details at firstname.lastname@example.org.

-Our International Medical Foundation Programme is a 1-year programme specifically designed to provide students with the best possible grounding for application to Medical and Dental schools.
+Our International Medical Foundation Programme is a 1-year programme specifically designed to provide students with the best possible grounding for application to Medical schools.

-Completion of the Medical Foundation Programme provides students with several pathways to Medical or Dental schools.
+Completion of the Medical Foundation Programme provides students with several pathways to Medical schools.
 Students can follow more than one of these routes to maximise their individual chances of successful progression:

 1st Route – direct application to medical programmes at;